michaelnordmeyer/gemcert/README.md

 ## Output files

-Whether you are making a server or client certificate, gemcert will produce the output in PEM formatted files named `key.pem` and `cert.pem` in the current working directory, and will not ask before overwriting existing files, so use with caution!
+Server certificate and key files will be written to files with names derived from the domain, e.g. `example.com.crt` and `example.com.key`.
+Client certificates are written instead to `key.pem` and `cert.pem` (an ugly inconsistency which is not long for this world).
+Either way, the files will be written to the current working directory, will be in PEM format, and gemcert will not ask before overwriting existing files, so use with caution!